scottrlarson/profession/content/services/computer/repair/desktop.md

 <p><strong><em>If you are not sure what the problem is with your device please request a <a href="diagnostic">diagnostic</a>.
 My diagnostic service allows for proper testing to occur so that complications prior to a repair are minimized.</em></strong></p>

 <ul>
-<li>This Service amount is for an initial repair, Some repairs take longer depending on the complexity of the problem.</li>
 <li>If you are requesting this repair service as part of a previous Diagnostic service, you will receive half-off of the diagnostic service fee as a credit upon completion of repairs.</li>
 <li>This Fee is per device.
 If you need more than one device repaired please order more than one Repair Service.</li>
 <li>This fee does not include the costs of replacement parts.</li>